Inclusion Student Ambassador Programme

 - For example, you can run a sharing session on campus accessibility; develop a mobile application of campus location maps for students with visual impairment.

-For ISAs who participated in any activities that were not held by USSEN but wish to claim Caring Points, please be reminded to send us the proof of documents, i.e. a certificate of achievement, an attendance record, and at least two activity photos of yourself to us at firstname.lastname@example.org before 30 June of an academic year.
+For ISAs who participated in any activities that were not held by USSEN but wish to claim Caring Points, please send us the proof of documents, i.e. a certificate of achievement, an attendance record, and at least two activity photos of yourself to us at firstname.lastname@example.org before 30 June of the academic year.

 Information of "Buddy Up" Peer Supporters

 - To develop positive attitudes and helping skills of the buddies in mutual learning and good communication with SEN students.

 - To promote university adjustment and learning of SEN students through a range of practical support provided by the buddies.

 - To strengthen the value of inclusion through peer learning communities and support network.